-The Kingdom of Belgium, also known as Belgium, is a nation in Northwestern Europe.
+Belgium, formally known as the Kingdom of Belgium, is a nation in Northwestern Europe.
 The Netherlands, Germany, Luxembourg, France, and the North Sea all border the nation to the north, east, southeast, and northwest, respectively.
-Belgium people are really friendly and there to help you with any directions you might need.
-Read below all the things you need to know in this travel guide to Belgium.
+Belgian people are really friendly and are usually happy to help you with any directions you might need.
+Read our travel guide to find out all the things you need to know about Belgium.

-The second-tallest men in the world are from Belgium.
+The second-tallest men in the world are from Belgium, can you guess the first?

 Tax rate in Belgium is considered one of the highest in Europe.